Small group tour of Flinders Island

 Overview: The Darling Range

 Our final day tour.
 Today we walk through the heart of the Darling Range which forms a spine up the centre of the southern half of the island.
 Starting from Walkers Hill Lookout to traverse Mt Leventhorpe, we get up close to intricate and craggy granite formations and enjoy the views across spectacular scenery.
-Our farewell dinner this evening will be at the restaurant of the Resort of Healing Dreams.
+Tonight is our last night’s farewell dinner at a local restaurant.